SB213wcsndm/AAE5303_Reflection_Report/README.md

 Initial Diagnosis: I first asked Google Ai to explain the CXX error.
 While it gave me general information about compiler versions, it didn't solve the specific ARM-architecture conflict.

 Research & Pivot: I realized that "Googling for solutions" was only getting me part of the way.
-I had to learn what CXX is (since I didn't kno w it stands for C++ in the first place).
+I had to learn what CXX is (since I didn't know it stands for C++ in the first place).
 I spent days on Stack Overflow and GitHub issues (specifically the ORB-SLAM3 and ROS Noetic issues for ARM64).

 Manual Integration: I found that certain third-party libraries (like Pangolin or OpenCV) needed to be built from source with specific flags to work within a UTM virtual machine.
 The AI actually failed here because it kept suggesting standard apt-get commands that were incompatible with my specific virtualization layer.